ncy08/coachkip-site/programoverview.md

-# CURRENT PROJECT STATUS & DEPLOYMENT ISSUES
+# CURRENT PROJECT STATUS

-## Current Stage (As of June 10, 2025)
+## Current Stage (As of January 2025)

-**CRITICAL DEPLOYMENT ISSUE**: The `/workout-buddy` page is not accessible at https://kip.coach/workout-buddy due to SPA (Single Page Application) routing configuration problems.
+**STATUS**: Project is fully functional and deployed on Vercel with comprehensive SEO and analytics setup.

+**RECENT CHANGE**: Successfully migrated from Google Cloud Run to Vercel deployment with automatic www→non-www redirects configured.

 ### What We're Trying to Achieve